EmilianoMora/BIO302_SPRING2023_PRACTICAL4/Instructions_practical4.md

 You can read more about Structure in the overview article [here](https://www.frontiersin.org/articles/10.3389/fgene.2013.00098/full). *You can find this article also on OLAT.*

 ## Running Structure on Galaxy

+**To download the files in the links below just click on the link of the file and then click in 'Raw'.
+That will display the file in your computer.
+Once the file is displayed, you can use right click and do 'Save as ...'**

 Download the structure file from [this link](https://github.com/EmilianoMora/BIO302_SPRING2023_PRACTICAL4/blob/main/SNPs_mac_TR_SK_CH_pve001_var_832_3pop.tsv) and upload it to your Galaxy history.
 Change the format to **tsv** (click on the pencil icon, convert, set **New Type** as **tsv** and save).
 From Tools panel, choose [**Structure** using multi-locus genotype data to investigate population structure](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/iuc/structure/structure/2.3.4+galaxy1)